 As a side note, many guitarists refer to the vibrato as “tremolo” or, worse yet, “whammy bar”.
 (I sometimes do, too, when my mouth is moving unaccompanied by my brain) Vibrato refers to varying the pitch while tremolo is varying the volume.
 Leo Fender himself is largely responsible for the misuse of the words.
 He called the bar on his guitars the “tremolo” and even had the tremolo effect on his amplifiers labeled as “Vibrato”.

 The Kent 800-series hollow bodied guitars all had asymmetrical bodies and the pickup closest to the neck was tilted.
 There are several Kents that had symmetrical hollow bodies and no tilted pickups.
 The pickups are either humbuckers or wide single coils with covers.
 They resemble Gibson ES-style guitars.
 The necks and headstocks are very similar to the Kent 800s.
+They're probably newer than the 700s and 800s.
 I won’t be covering those here.